Browns Road Rock climbing71 routes in crag

 Did you know that you can create an account to record, track and share your climbing ascents?
 Thousands of climbers are already doing this.

 Overlooking Upper Lane Cove River in a nice bushland setting this area has a mix of boulder top rope and lead climbs.
-Much of the protection is out dated and caution should be taken.
-In 2012 a number of the old bolts in the courtyard were backed up with new stainless rings.
-The area is worth visiting if your in the area.
+The area is worth a visit as there is something for everyone.
 There are numerous possibilities for new moderate sport routes.

 Respecting the enviroment and keeping crags clean will maintain a healthy and important relationship between the climbing community, local councils and National Parks.
 Carry out what you take in and enjoy what the North Shore has to offer.

 If you come across an area that is being developed or you think could be under development, please show all due respect to the developers and do not climb the projects listed on thecrag.com.